 Equ can also be used to define variable addresses.
-However, the compiler do not know the know the difference between an Equ address and an Equ constant until it is used by an instruction.
+However, the compiler does not know the difference between an Equ address and an Equ constant until it is used by an instruction.
 When an Equ symbol is used as a variable, that location is disabled for use by other variables.
 The symbol then changes from an Equ symbol to a variable symbol and is made available in C mode also.
 There is a slight danger in this logic.
 DO NOT USE a series of Equ's to define an array.
 If one of the locations are not read or written directly, the compiler will not know that it is a part of an array and may use it for other purposes.
 Reading and writing through FSR and INDF is not used to transform equ definitions.
 Therefore, define arrays by using C syntax (or #pragma char).

 // enable equ to variable transformation

 #pragma asm2var 1

-...
+..

-Al equ 0x20
+A1 equ 0x20

-...
+..

 CLRF A1

-;Al is changed from an equ constant to a char variable
+;A1 is changed from an equ constant to a char variable

-The following address operations is possible when the variable (structure/array) is set to a fixed address:
+The following address operations are possible when the variable (structure/array) is set to a fixed address:

-char tab[5] @ 0x110; struct { char x; char y; } stx @ 0x120; #asm MOVLW tab MOVLW &tab[1] MOVLW LOW &tab[2] MOVLW HIGH &tab[2] MOVLW UPPER &tab[2]

 '''

+char tab[5] @ 0x110;

+struct { char x; char y; } stx @ 0x120;

+#asm

+MOVLW tab

+MOVLW &tab[1]

+MOVLW LOW &tab[2]

+MOVLW HIGH &tab[2]

+MOVLW UPPER &tab[2]

 MOVLW HIGH (&tab[2] + 2)

 MOVLW HIGH (&stx.y)

 MOVLW &stx.y

-MOVLW &STATUS
+MOVLW &stx.y

 #endasm

 '''